 I am a freelance writer and broadcaster based in Belfast, Northern Ireland.

-I have published five books:
+I have published six books:

 - The Trouble With Guns,